Powback/CC-PowNet/README.md

     * The drone will craft the specified item based on the current resource status.
 - Storage
     * The drone will create storage for the different materials needed to complete tasks.
+- Clicker
+    * Will simply click a button or lever when promted.
+Can be used to turn on/off machines to save resources or power.

 ### Planned:
 - Automatic resuce missions for drones that lose connection.